chrisvdp/jquery-tubular/readme.md

-* This is my fork.
+# This my fork.

-*** Goals
+### Goals
-add chromeless player controls make html5 video compatible make extensible for other divs besides just the background
+* add chromeless player controls
+* make html5 video compatible
+* make extensible for other divs besides just the background

 Please refer to instructions.txt for more information.